Connect with others who understand.

 See answer

-While researchers have established that both hereditary and environmental factors influence a person’s risk for developing HS, no one has identified why some people get HS and some people don’t.
-Most scientists believe HS is likely caused by a combination of inherited and environmental factors.
+While researchers have established that both family history and environmental factors influence a person’s risk for developing HS, no one has identified why some people get HS and some people don’t.

 Risk Factors for Hidradenitis Suppurativa

-It is important to note that while science is good at finding correlations — or apparent relationships — between factors and disease, correlation does not prove the factor causes the disease.
-Many risk factors for hidradenitis suppurativa have been identified and are being studied, but none have been pinpointed as the cause of HS.
+It’s important to note that while science is good at finding correlations — or apparent relationships — between factors and disease, correlation does not prove the factor causes the disease.
+Many risk factors for hidradenitis suppurativa have been identified and are being studied, but none have been proven to directly cause HS.

-Women are about three times more likely than men to develop hidradenitis suppurativa.
-However, men often have more severe disease.
-In general, autoimmune diseases strike women at much higher proportions than men.
-In the U.S., more than three-fourths of people with an autoimmune disease are women.
-Hormone levels are believed to play a role in the development of HS since:
+According to DermNet, women are about three times more likely than men to develop hidradenitis suppurativa.
+However, the disease is often more severe in men.
+In general, autoimmune diseases strike women more often than those same diseases strike men.
+A Stanford Medicine study showed, in the U.S., up to 80 percent of people with an autoimmune disease are women.

 • HS rarely develops before puberty.

-• In some women, HS symptoms become worse before menstrual periods.
+• HS symptoms become worse before menstrual periods for some individuals.

-• Many women with HS experience improvement in their symptoms during pregnancy or when they take hormonal birth control such as the combined oral contraceptive pill.
+• Many people experience improvement in their symptoms during pregnancy or when they take hormonal birth control, such as the combined oral contraceptive pill.

-Ethnicity seems to influence HS predisposition.
-People with African or European heritage are more likely than those of other backgrounds to develop HS, and this is based on having greater density of apocrine glands.
+Ethnicity seems to influence the chances of getting HS.
+Black people are more likely than those of other backgrounds to develop HS, according to a study in Cureus.
 HS is rare in people with Asian heritage.

-Researchers have identified several environmental factors that seem to be linked to the development of hidradenitis suppurativa in some people.
+Researchers have identified several environmental and lifestyle factors that seem to be linked to hidradenitis suppurativa in some people, including smoking.
 HS is more common among people who smoke.
-Smoking is also associated with more severe HS symptoms.
-However, HS occurs among nonsmokers as well, and it is unclear how much smoking cessation helps in the treatment.
+Smoking is also associated with a higher number of body parts affected by HS and a weaker response to HS treatment.
+That said, HS also occurs among people who don’t smoke.

 Lithium, a medication prescribed to treat bipolar disorder, may be capable of triggering the development of HS in some people.
 Rarely, some oral contraceptives have also been associated with HS.